Program Details

 Complete the online application.
 The application includes the following:

-- Upload a Personal Essay (one page, ~500 words, single-spaced) that includes the following information:
+3. Upload a Personal Essay (maximum of one page, single-spaced) that includes the following information:

-- State the research question(s) or topics that interest you and that you would like to pursue in this program
+• State the research topics that interest you and that you would like to pursue in this program

-- Save the essay as a PDF with the following file name: Lastname_Firstname_2021_MSROP_Statement
+• Save the essay as a PDF with the following file name: Lastname_Firstname_2024_Pathways_Statement

 Application Review Process

-Applications will be reviewed throughout March, with select candidates contacted for interviews in late March.
+Applications will be reviewed by OUR staff and Admissions staff throughout March, with select candidates contacted for interviews in late March.
 The 30-minute interview process is another step to identify the strongest candidates, not a guarantee of acceptance.
 Notification of selection (through email) is early April.

 Funding Details

-The personal stipend is received in installments over the ten-week period into the scholar's student account.
+The personal stipend is received in installments over the ten-week period into the scholar's student account and is tied to competion of program requirements.

 Ending Requirements